jask90/django_graphql/README.md

 # Execute tests

 Once inside the container we can launch the unit tests with the following command:
-> /opt/django_graphql/django_graphql/manage.py test user
+> python3 /opt/django_graphql/django_graphql/manage.py test user

-> /opt/django_graphql/django_graphql/manage.py test social
+> python3 /opt/django_graphql/django_graphql/manage.py test social

 This executes the tests located in user and social apps.

 # Other details

+The web will run at http://localhost:8000/

 When you create the containers, a series of fixtures will be automatically loaded with the minimum data of users, Ideas and Follows.
 This is a minimum information to be able to test all the features of the project as soon as possible.